SpecFuse: Ensembling Large Language Models via Next-Segment Prediction: Introduction

 \section{Introduction}

-Generative large language models (LLMs)~\citep{gpt3,qwen2} have been widely applied attributed to their impressive performance across various domains, providing efficient support for a broad range of user needs.
-These off-the-shelf generative LLMs specialize in different areas due to differences in training data and model architecture.
-Consequently, during the inference stage, by combining their strengths, an ensemble of LLMs~\citep{ensemble-survey2} can alleviate the biases and errors of individual models, delivering a better user experience.
-Unfortunately, as shown in Figure \ref{pic:intro} (a), vocabulary discrepancies across different LLMs and differences in tokenization methods limit the application of traditional logits-based fusion methods~\citep{boosting,ensemble-survey} in the integration of generative LLMs.
+Generative large language models (LLMs)~\citep{llama3,qwen2} have been widely adopted due to their impressive performance across a broad range of domains.
+Owing to differences in training data and model architectures, off-the-shelf generative LLMs often exhibit strengths in different areas.
+Consequently, ensembling multiple LLMs at inference time can help mitigate individual biases and errors, resulting in a more robust and reliable user experience.

-To address this issue, recent work integrates the complete responses generated by multiple LLMs, as shown in Figure \ref{pic:intro} (b). \citet{llm_blender} first utilize all base LLMs to generate a set of complete responses for a given query and then employ a trained ranking model to select the highest-scoring response as the ensemble output. \citet{urg} train a fusion model that takes the complete responses from all models as input and integrates them to produce the final ensemble result.
-Similarly, \citet{moa} select a model from the base LLMs as the aggregator, then concatenate the responses from each model and re-input them into the aggregator model, which generates the fused output by referencing the other models' outputs.

-However, these methods directly integrate complete responses, which not only neglect the potential for LLMs to collaboratively generate higher-quality outputs through mutual inspiration during the inference stage, but also require users to wait a long time\footnote{This waiting time, known as ``first token latency,'' is the time users wait from inputting data into the system until the system outputs the first word.} before the fused results begin to be output.
-Additionally, as these methods require training an extra fusion model on specific datasets or selecting a model as the aggregator, they tend to struggle with poor generalization and stability when faced with open-domain queries from users.